peteroupc/peteroupc.github.io/colorgen.md

 1. The choices of `LIGHT` and `CMF` determine the _adopted white point_.
 2. In general, wavelengths in this section mean wavelengths in air.
 (See the entry "[wavelength](http://eilv.cie.co.at/term/1426)" in the CIE's International Lighting Vocabulary.)
-3. Although `REFL`, `LIGHT`, and `CMF` are nominally continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths, as illustrated by the `SpectrumToTristim` method.
+3. Although `REFL`, `LIGHT`, and `CMF` are nominally continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths.
+For example, CIE Publication 15 recommends a 5-nm wavelength interval.
+For purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.
 4. In applications where color matching is important, reflectance and transmittance curves (`REFL`) can be less ambiguous than colors in the form of three tristimulus values (such as XYZ or RGB colors), because for a given combination of viewer (`CMF`) and light source (`LIGHT`)&mdash;
     - two different curves can match the same color (and be _metamers_) or match different colors, whereas
     - two identical curves match the same color (but are not called metamers).